 It’s never too early to start building the foundation for your child’s future success.
 Whether you’re reading together at bedtime or introducing simple money concepts through everyday activities, small steps can make a big difference.
 This collection of resources includes engaging book recommendations and fun, age-appropriate lessons about money that can help your child develop strong literacy and financial habits early on.

 Middle school is a time of growing independence—and it’s also the perfect time to begin more in-depth conversations about money.
-FineMark’s Kids & Finance series for grades 6–8 is designed to help families guide their children through key financial concepts in an age-appropriate, relatable way.
+FineMark’s Kids & Finance series for grades 6–8, adapted from the FDIC’s Money Smart for Young People curriculum, is designed to help families guide their children through key financial concepts in an age-appropriate, relatable way.

 As a parent, it’s never too early to start exploring the tools that can support your child’s future success.
 This collection of online resources offers quick access to helpful services like the Free Application for Federal Student Aid (FAFSA) and other tools that can guide you as you begin thinking about high school and beyond.

 At FineMark, we believe the foundation for strong financial futures begins early.
-This guide is designed for parents and caregivers of high school students (grades 9–12) and young adults (ages 18–20).
+This guide, adapted from the FDIC’s Money Smart your Young People curriculum, is designed for parents and caregivers of high school students (grades 9–12) and young adults (ages 18–20).
 It offers an engaging way to begin or continue conversations about money—building lifelong habits of financial literacy, responsibility, and security.

 Tips for Talking About Money: